Skip to main content

 Abstract

-MRS (Music Representation Syntax) is a format for encoding musical scores optimized for AI-assisted composition workflows:
+MRS (Music Representation) is a model and protocol suite for encoding and safely editing musical scores in AI-assisted workflows:

-• MRS-S: A single canonical format (S-expression based) for complete, archival-quality scores with stable UUID identifiers
+• MRS-S: The canonical storage format (S-expression based) for complete, archival-quality scores with stable UUID identifiers

-• Working Set Envelopes: Scoped MRS-S fragments with context rings for bounded agent operations
+• Working Set Envelopes: Scoped MRS-S fragments with task-adaptive context for bounded agent operations

-• Synopsis: Compressed structural views providing global awareness
+• Structural Index: Compressed global views providing structural awareness

 • Overlays: Analytical metadata attached to score regions